dannye/crystal-tracker/INSTALL.md

 ### FLTK

-If building FLTK with CMake, use the following `cmake` command instead of the one shown above:
+When building FLTK with CMake, use the following `cmake` command instead of the one shown above:

 ```bash
 cmake \